gregmuellegger/django-mobile/README.rst

 After the correct flavour is somehow chosen by the middlewares, it's assigned to the ``request.flavour`` attribute.
-You can use this in your views to provide seperate logic for each flavour.
+You can use this in your views to provide separate logic for each flavour.

 This flavour is then use to transparently choose custom templates for this special flavour.
 The selected template will have the current flavour prefixed to the template name you actually want to render.
-This means when ``render_to_response('index.html', ...)`` is called with the *mobile* flavour beeing active will actually return a response rendered with the ``mobile/index.html`` template.
+This means when ``render_to_response('index.html', ...)`` is called with the *mobile* flavour being active will actually return a response rendered with the ``mobile/index.html`` template.
 However if this flavoured template is not available it will gracefully fallback to the default ``index.html`` template.

-In some cases its not the desired way to have a completly seperate templates for each flavour.
+In some cases its not the desired way to have a completely separate templates for each flavour.
 You can also use the ``{{ flavour }}`` template variable to only change small aspects of a single template.
 A short example::